stuartj073/Memory-Card-Game/README.md

 Ofcourse, this was not ideal.
 However, upon looking at various articles and sites online it became apparent that this was in fact a very common issue that was occuring for many iOS users.
 The issue was iOS' handling of transformations and animations from browsers.
 The solution to this issue was recommended by my mentor through using the site [AutoPrefixer](https://autoprefixer.github.io/).
 The site was able to parse through the code and added any vendor prefixes as required for different operating systems.

+Having only had access to an iPhone 6 for the duration of the project this issue seemed to have been fixed, however, I eventually got access to someone with a later version of the iPhone very late on in the testing stage this issue was still persisting.
+As the project comes to a close I am still looking into the issue and will make any updates to the code as needed when the solution for the issue is found.

 ### Favicon error
 An error that continued to come up in the console was an issue with favicon of the website.
 Upon searching on various different sites such as [stack overflow](https://stackoverflow.com/) I came to the realisation that the error was showing up due to a netbeans issue and that to remove the error I simply had to include a small link in the head of each html file (as noted in each file).